kabanero-io/kabanero-security/pipelines/samples/signing-operator/README.md

 The image signing opeator is for automating various configurations which are required enabling the image signing by the Tekton pipeline in Kanabero.
 The current code does following:
-- generate or import RSA keypair for the image signing based on the values of ImageSigning custom resource instance.
+- Generate or import RSA keypair for the image signing based on the values of ImageSigning custom resource instance.
-- create the signature-secret-key secret resource from the RSA keypair.
+- Create the signature-secret-key secret resource from the RSA keypair.
 This secret is consued by the image signing task of Tekton pipeline.
 - When the ImageSignig custom resource is deleted, the corresponding signature-secret-key resource is also deleted.
 - If the generated signature-secret-key resource is deleted, the same secret will be created by the image signing operator.